What is J.exe?

 J.exe is an executable exe file which belongs to the Rootkit detection utility process which comes along with the Sysinternals Rootkitrevealer Software developed by Microsoft software developer.

-If the J.exe process in Windows 10 is important, then you should be careful while deleting it.
+If the J.exe process running in the Windows Operating system is important, then you should be careful while deleting it.
 Sometimes J.exe process might be using CPU or GPU too much.
-If it is malware or virus, it might be running in the background.
+If it is malware or a virus, it might be running in the background.

-The .exe extension of the J.exe file specifies that it is an executable file for the Windows Operating System like Windows XP, Windows 7, Windows 8, and Windows 10.
+The .exe extension of the J.exe file specifies that it is an executable file for Windows Operating Systems like Windows XP, Windows 7, Windows 8, and Windows 10.

 Malware and viruses are also transmitted through exe files.
 So we must be sure before running any unknown executable file on our computers or laptops.